 What if I’ve been asked to have a DBS check but I disagree?

-If you have been asked by a prospective employer to have a DBS check, but you don’t think the job requires one, you can ask the Disclosure and Barring Service to investigate.
-Read this guide on the Gov.uk website to find out how to do this (scroll down to 'Applicant eligibility enquiries').
+If you have been asked by a prospective employer to have a standard or enhanced DBS check but you don’t think the job requires one, you can ask the Disclosure and Barring Service to investigate.
+There is a guide to help you with this investigation process on the gov.uk website (scroll down to the section headed 'For applicants').